| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 This function returns a table containing the eigenvalues in a member

-called values and, if appropriate, the (right) eigenvectors in a
+and, if appropriate, the (right) eigenvectors in a

-member called vectors.
-If the left option was given and
+option was given and

 the problem is unsymmetric, then the left eigenvectors are returned in a

-member called left_vectors.
+member called left_vectors

 The solution method used depends on the type and symmetry of the coefficient arrays.
 Some of these methods entail strict requirements, such as positive definiteness, on the matrices.
 Each case is described below, along with the LAPACK routine called to solve it.
 See the LAPACK Users' Guide for more information.